actions-on-packages/.github/README.md

   - you can further extend the workflow by additionally adding build, minify steps and much more.

-- Make sure the feature `Actions on packages` feature is enabled, to start experiencing the changes.
+- Make sure the feature `Actions on packages` feature is enabled ✔️, to start experiencing the changes.

 - Install GH CLI extenstion for new release experience https://github.com/actions-on-packages/gh-action-release.
 This extension requires few additional metadata while creating new releases, below is the command FYI,